SaraMoad/bingo-generator/README.md

 - Add bingo Prompt:
     - creates a modal (form) where you can create your own prompt that gets added to the category you supply.
     - adds to the database.
 - Toast notification that informs the user when its added.
+- A new page for Junior Bingo, switches to a new page and fetches prompts for junior bingo.
+- Add locations for tick and it add prompts based on the location to the list and the prompts it can generate from.
 ---

 ## Change logs